EVM Subchains

 Don't forget to replace <CHAIN_ID>

-EVM Bridge can easily scale horizontally, but it contains local mempool, so make sure that your load balancer is able to track users and route requests to correct evm-bridge instance.
+The EVM Bridge can easily scale horizontally, but it contains a local mempool, so ensure that your load balancer can track users and route requests to the correct evm-bridge instance.